bestxym/academic-kickstart/content/publication/improvedDAD/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *IEEE Transactions on Smart Grid*, IEEE." publication_short = "In *IEEETSG*"
+publication = "In *Electric Power Systems Research*, ELSEVIER." publication_short = "In *MPCE*"

 # Abstract and optional shortened version.
-abstract = "Developing efficient strategies for defending electric power systems against attacks is a major concern for contemporary power grids, especially when uncertainties are involved.
-This paper addresses the allocation of the defensive resource to minimize the damage when there are uncertainties regarding the resource that the attacker has.
-A multiple-attack-scenario (MAS) defender-attacker-defender (DAD) model is proposed by extending the conventional trilevel defender-attacker-defender model.
-The proposed model considers the uncertainties related to the offensive resource and the interactions involving the security personnel at the top-level, the attacker at the middle-level, and the power system operator at the bottom-level.
-The Column-and-Constraint Generation (C&amp;CG) algorithm is implemented by decomposing the MAS defender-attacker-defender model into an upper-level problem (ULP) for the security personnel, and a lower-level problem (LLP) for the attacker involving the optimal power flow analysis-based corrective power re-dispatch implemented by the power system operator.
-Case studies are performed based on the IEEE RTS79 and 57-bus systems, and the results validate that the proposed method is able to minimize the damage when uncertainties are involved in the offensive resource.
-This work can offer meaningful insights into power system protection involving uncertainties." abstract_short = "An improved defender-attacker-defender model considering uncertainties is proposed."
+abstract = "The wide deployment of advanced computer technologies in power systems monitoring and control will inevitably make the power grid more vulnerable to various cyber attacks.
+Load redistribution (LR) attack is regarded as a typical and viable cyber attack against power grids, which may mislead the power re-dispatch and cause unnecessary load loss.
+It is critical to develop methods for optimal allocation of limited defensive resources to safeguard the power grid, especially those considering the probabilistic behaviors of the attackers.
+To prevent the LR attacks, the optimal budget allocation and the game-theoretic attack and defense interaction are studied in this paper.
+Specifically, the attack and defense interactions are incorporated in the bilevel modeling of LR attacks.
+A few important substations are selected based on their criticality as cyber protection targets.
+For defending the critical substations, an optimal budget allocation strategy is developed to minimize the expected load loss subjected to the attacker’s capability.
+Further, cybersecurity reinforcement strategies are studied using game-theory based approaches for different attack scenarios.
+The proposed methods are tested in different scenarios based on an IEEE test system, and the simulation results validate that the proposed methods are effective.
+This study offers new insight into preventing and mitigating the LR attack effectively." abstract_short = "A method based on game theory is developed to deal with the load redistribution attacks."

 # Is this a selected publication? (true/false)
 selected = false